bldl/emplace-spidermonkey/README.md

 ### Interpretation of the `Map.prototype.upsert` specification

-The ESCMAScript262 specification text can look intitmidating at first glance.
+The ECMAScript262 specification text can look intimidating at first glance.
 Before starting the implementation, you should try to get a rough understanding of what each line in the spec means.
 Write pseudo code, sentences or a combination.
 The goal is gain an overview of what we are trying to achieve.